nawabahmadreshi/documentation/pages/marketing-channels/google-conversions.md

 {% protip title="Conversion Windows" %}

 Adwords has a default 30 day conversion window for app install actions which can't be changed.
 To minimize discrepancies between Branch and Adwords conversion values, we recommend setting your Branch attribution window to the same value.
 Navigate to `Link Settings` > `Attribution Windows` and set the **Click to conversion event** to 30 days.
+**By default, the window is set to 30 days in the Branch dashboard.**

+{% image src="/img/pages/features/google-dla/google-conversions/attribution-window.png" 3-quarters center alt='Branch Conversion Window' %}

 {% endprotip %}